Tire’s Time: Bridgestone Corporation Factory Study Tour

 5. Advanced Biophysical Chemistry (2 credits)

 Come on, do not think this course as a nightmare based on its title =P hahaha… Actually it is one of my favorite courses.
-There three lectures, but until now I am taught by the first one.
 He explains about bio-based plastics very well and (as I said before) interactive!
 He always brings some models to show so class participants will not be bored in class ^^

 6. Advanced Biochemistry (2 credits)